baykalcem/baykal-media/_pages/about.md

 ## Equipment

-I primarily shoot with [your camera equipment], chosen for its exceptional image quality and versatility in various shooting conditions.
+I primarily shoot with Sony equipment, chosen for its exceptional image quality and versatility in various shooting conditions.
 While technical tools are important, I firmly believe that the photographer's eye and vision are what truly create meaningful images.

 ## Philosophy